 If you are arriving by public transport, Corales and Cortecito are the easiest access points.
 Just tell the driver you’d like to get out at either of both points and walk the remaining 2-5 minutes.

-If you would like to arrive by taxi or Uber, all sections at Playa Bavaro are accessible without a problem.
+If you would like to arrive by taxi or Uber Punta Cana, all sections at Playa Bavaro are accessible without a problem.

-As you can see on the map, you can access all Bavaro Beach sections from the main road (Avenida Alemania / Francia / España) running through Bavaro.
+As you can see on the map, you have public access to all Bavaro Beach sections from the main road (Avenida Alemania / Francia / España) running through Bavaro.

 The access for Bibijagua is between Barceló Resort and IFA Villas Bavaro / Lopesan.